 Eligibility requirements and application instructions are listed below.

 Applications must be received by November 15.

 Notification of awards will be made in early January.

 1. Student member of SSCP.
-The membership application form can be downloaded or submitted on-line at: www.sscpweb.org
+Students can become members submitted on-line at:

 The application should include the following: